 Amazon’s A9 algorithm is far more simplistic.
 Although it contains many of the same principles as Google, it is nowhere near as sophisticated.
 Why?
 Because it doesn’t need to be that complicated.
 When people come to Amazon, they are there for one reason.
 They are not asking questions, they are looking to buy or sell products.

-So, your SEO strategy on Amazon must differ from your Google SEO strategy.
+So, your Amazon SEO strategy must differ from your Google SEO strategy.
 You do not need to be clever or think about searcher intent.

-If you focus your efforts on what motivates buyers, you’ll have much more luck.
+If you focus your efforts on what motivates buyers, you’ll have much more luck ranking well on Amazon.

 - Market sentiment: How competitive is the market?
 If it’s competitive it will be more difficult to get ranked, but it does mean there is a demand for your product.
 If competition is low then it should be relatively easy to get your product on page one.
 At the same time if there isn’t much competition that might signal that few people are looking to buy that particular item.